Minh24y5/RecipeProj/README.md

-# Simplicity & Rating
+# Finding The Correlation Between Simplicity And Rating Of Recipes

-This is the Final Project for course DSC 80 at UC San Diego.
+Author: Minh Quang Pham

+## Overview

+This data science project, conducted at UCSD, aims to discover the relationship between the amount of ingredients in a recipe on food.com and its average rating.